ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 The use of `df = TRUE` in the `extract()` call is so that we get a data frame in return.
 Data frame is the most common class to work with all types of models, such as linear models (`lm()`) or random forest models as we use later.

 Now we will calibrate a random forest model using the extracted data frame.
-Do not focus too much on the algorithm used, the important part for this tutorial is the data extraction and the following data frame manipulation.
+Do not focus too much on the algorithm used, the important part of this tutorial is the data extraction and the following data frame manipulation.
 More details will come about random forest classifiers tomorrow.

 ```r
 if(!require(randomForest)) {